The History of Western Swing

 The big western swing artists

-These are just a few of the many western swing bands that have made an impact on the genre over the years.
 Each band has added its own unique sound and style to the mix, helping to keep western swing fresh and exciting for generations to come.

 John England and the Western Swingers play the Grand Ole Opry